Closure of the sea surface height budget with a Stokes offset: The sea surface height budget

+This generalizes the formula for a single plane wave given above to a full spectrum of waves \parencite{kenyon_stokes_1969,webb_wave_2011}.
+The Stokes offset varies primarily because of variations in the wave amplitude and secondarily because of variations in the dominant wave period (Fig.~\ref{fig:waves}).

-This Stokes offset, despite the simplifying assumptions made in calculating it, matches the residual of the sea surface height budget~$h_\mathrm{g}' - h_\mathrm{a}' - h_\mathrm{b}' - h_\mathrm{s}'$ remarkably well (Fig.~\ref{fig:heights}c).
+This Stokes offset~$h_\mathrm{l}'$, with its time mean removed, matches the residual of the sea surface height budget~$h_\mathrm{g}' - h_\mathrm{a}' - h_\mathrm{b}' - h_\mathrm{s}'$ remarkably well (Fig.~\ref{fig:heights}c).
 The peaks in the residual line up with periods of large-amplitude waves, when the Stokes offset is large.
 The height of the peaks matches well, and we emphasize that there is no adjustable parameter in this calculation.
 This demonstrates the importance of the Stokes offset in the closure of the sea surface height budget if the surface height is measured using a buoy that behaves largely like a Lagrangian particle in the surface gravity wave field.